medialab/pubpub/src/components/EditorPlugins/README-HowToMakePlugins.md

 ## Loading
-When requiring modules, the WebPack configuration tests the file path against a regular expression that matches every **.js in /components/EditorPlugins/AsyncPlugins.
+When requiring modules, the WebPack configuration tests the file path against a regular expression that matches every .js file in /components/EditorPlugins/AsyncPlugins.
 If it does not match, the module is loaded normally.
 If it matches, the module is loaded as a promise that resolves to the module via promise-loader and Bluebird.
 In this case, the plugin will be loaded on demand when the Editor is mounted.